 There are many possible reasons why cats knead their owners.
 Whether it’s your kitty making biscuits to show affection or to claim you as their own, kneading is a natural and common feline behavior.

-Let’s take a look into the possible reasons why our kitties knead us below.
+Let’s look at the possible reasons why our kitties knead us below.

 1. Seeking Comfort

 Why do cats knead humans?
 It’s a cry for comfort.
-Some cats knead to express emotions.
-When your feline is feeling frustrated, anxious, or depressed, they may reach out for a comforting surface to help calm themselves.
+Sometimes cats knead to express emotions.
+When your feline feels frustrated, anxious, or depressed, they may reach out for a comforting surface to help calm themselves.

 If you find your cat kneading out of distress, you should try gently petting her.
-If the kneading persists, you should consult your vet, as your cat could be dealing with a case of chronic anxiety.
+If the kneading persists, you should consult your vet.

 2. Getting Ready for a Nap

 You’ll often find your cats making biscuits before bed.
-Another reason why cats knead is to adjust the surface before they take a nap.
+Another reason cats knead is to adjust the surface before taking a nap.
 Just like how you would fluff your pillows and blankets before you sleep or how dogs circle their beds to readjust their blankets —so does your fluffy feline with their beds.

-It’s a behavior that’s been handed down from their wild cat ancestors.
-Feral cats paw at piles of leaves or tall grass to create a ‘nest’ for a nap or a safe place to give birth.
+It’s a behavior handed down from their wild cat ancestors.
+Feral cats paw at piles of leaves or tall grass to create a comfortable ‘nest’ for a nap or a safe place to give birth.

-By doing this, they don’t only create a more comfortable spot to curl up into their favorite kitty sleeping positions, but they’re also checking for any dangerous things in the foliage.
+By doing this, they not only create a more cozy spot to curl up into their favorite kitty sleeping positions, but they’re also checking for any dangerous things in the foliage.

 Your little ball of love sleeps a lot, and when they feel the surface is unsuitable for napping on, they will prepare to make it as comfortable before a snooze.
 They also knead with their paws to help them wind down and prepare for the nap.